-LOCAL RULE 8015A.
+LOCAL RULE 8022A.
 MOTION FOR REHEARING

-- (a) Time for Filing.
-Unless the time is shortened or extended by order of the court, a motion for rehearing must be filed within fourteen (14) days after entry of judgment. - (b) Responses.
-Unless the court requests, no response to a motion for rehearing shall be filed.
-Ordinarily, a rehearing will not be granted in the absence of such a request for response. - (c) Court Action if Granted.
-If a motion for rehearing is granted, the court may make a final disposition without re-argument, may restore the case to the calendar for re-argument or re-submission, or may issue any other appropriate order. - (d) Form of Motion and Length.
-Unless an order granting permission to file an over-length motion for rehearing is granted, the motion is limited to 15 pages.
-The motion may not incorporate briefs filed in this or another court. - (e) Extensions of Time.
+- (a) Form of Motion and Length.
+Unless an order granting permission to file an over-length motion for rehearing is granted, the motion must not exceed the page limit set forth in Fed.R.Bankr.P.
+8022(b), and the motion may not incorporate briefs filed in this or another court. - (b) Extensions of Time.
 Upon a showing of good cause, the clerk may grant a party an additional fourteen (14) days to file either a motion for rehearing or a required response.
 The motion for the extension of time must be filed within the time allowed for the filing of the motion for rehearing or response.
 Motions for extension of time filed after the expiration of the time for filing a motion for rehearing or response may be denied as untimely.

-LOCAL RULE 8016A.
+LOCAL RULE 8024A.
 DUTIES OF THE CLERK OF THE BANKRUPTCY APPELLATE PANEL